 #4 - Build loyalty with retention marketing

-When the holidays are over, it’s typical to see a drop in sales and incoming orders.
-The focus from here should then be on retention, and building a strong relationship with those customers you saw over the holiday season.
+When the holidays are over, the focus should be on retention, and building a strong relationship with those customers from over the holiday season.
 After all, it can cost five times more to acquire a customer than retaining an existing one, and the rate of success in selling is 60-70% vs 5-20% for a new customer.
 You’ve already done the work in acquiring the customers over the holidays, so now comes time to give them a reason to remain loyal.

 Your primary tool for directly engaging these customers will be email and SMS.
 Using these to promote your store, and get customers to buy-in to your brand will greatly improve your chances of retention.